TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         The Extension Manager is an interface in the TYPO3 backend used for installing, updating, and managing extensions.
-It is very important in legacy installations, but in cComposer-based installations it is only used for configuring extensions (composer then manages the (de-)installation of extensions).
+It is very important in legacy installations, but in Composer-based installations it is only used for configuring extensions (composer then manages the (de-)installation of extensions).